 The Central Military Commission has organized many inspection visits, including representatives from the National Assembly, to inspect the construction and activities of the Tan Son Nhat golf course.

 These inspections showed that the construction and activities of the golf course were totally in line with Vietnamese laws.
-However, the operation of the golf course adjacent to the Tan Son Nhat Airport has elicited negative comments from the public.
+However, the operation of the golf course adjacent to the

 That’s why, early this year, the Minister of National Defense ordered a halt to all construction activities in the service areas within the golf course, including restaurants, hotels, villas, apartments for lease and others until a final decision is made.